Hate crime statistics

 Hate crime against LGBT people in Britain increases by 78 per cent since 2013 | Stonewall

 Based on YouGov polling of over 5,000 LGBT people.
-Click link below for full report.
+Click the link below for full report.

 Hate crime against LGBT people in Britain increases by 78 per cent since 2013 | Stonewall | 7 Sep 2017